Srujam-Dave/cse15l-lab-reports/LabReport4.md

 Keys Pressed: `cd lab7 <enter> <up> <up> <up> <up> <up> <up> <up> <enter>`

-First, I typed in the keys `cd lab7` and pressed `<enter>`, which moves me into `./lab7`,the directory created when I cloned the git repository.
+First, I typed in the keys `cd lab7` and pressed `<enter>`, which moves me into `./lab7`, the directory created when I cloned the git repository.
 The
 `bash test.sh` command was seven slots in history upwards, so I pressed the up key seven times and pressed enter.
 This command runs a bash script that runs the JUnit test cases for the ListExamples.java file.
 The second test did not pass.